Mordkhe Schaechter: Achievements

 Schaechter received the Itzik Manger Prize, the most prestigious Yiddish literary award, in 1994; the Khayim Zhitlowsky Award in 1984; and the Osher Schuchinsky Award from the World Congress for Jewish Culture in 1986.

-His achievements in the cultural sphere are no less impressive than those in the literary or academic sphere.
 He was the founder of the League for Yiddish and served as its executive director from the inception of the organization in 1979 until his retirement in 2004.
 In 1964 he founded Yugntruf – Youth for Yiddish together with several of his students, and he served as its official advisor until 1974.
 Following his death, his daughter Gitl Schaechter-Viswanath and former student and colleague Paul Glasser published the Comprehensive English Yiddish Dictionary based on his lexical research.

 Family

-The entire Schaechter-Gottesman family has been very productive in the field of Yiddish culture.
 His mother, Lifshe Schaechter-Widman, wrote a memoir, Durkhgelebt a Velt (A Full Life) in 1973, and served as a resource for folksong researchers with her recording Az Di Furst Avek (When You Go Away).

-His sister, Beyle Schaechter-Gottesman, a Yiddish poet and songwriter, published books together with Charne Schaechter, her sister-in-law.
-Schaechter′s daughter, Gitl Schaechter-Viswanath is also a Yiddish poet; his son Binyumen (Ben) Schaechter is a composer and musical director in Yiddish and English; daughter Rukhl Schaechter is the editor of the Yiddish Forward; daughter Eydl Reznik teaches Yiddish among the ultra-Orthodox community in Tsfat, Israel.
-His nephew, Itzik Gottesman, is an contributor to The Forward and the online journal In Geveb, and a scholar of Yiddish folklore.
-His grandson, Naftali Schaechter Ejdelman, helped found Yiddish Farm, an organization that facilitates Yiddish-immersion programs on an organic farm in Goshen, NY.
-All sixteen of his grandchildren speak and read Yiddish fluently.
+His sister Beyle Schaechter-Gottesman a Yiddish poet and songwriter, published books together with Charne Schaechter, her sister-in-law.

+Schaechter′s daughter Gitl Schaechter-Viswanath is a Yiddish poet and Gitl Schaechter-Viswanath, is a Yiddish-language poet and edited the "Comprehensive English-Yiddish Dictionary"; his daughter Rukhl Schaechter is the editor of the Yiddish edition of The Forward; daughter Eydl Reznik teaches Yiddish among the ultra-Orthodox community in Tsfat, Israel.

+His nephew Itzik Gottesman is an contributor to The Forward and the online journal In Geveb, and a scholar of Yiddish folklore.

+His grandson Naftali Schaechter Ejdelman helped found Yiddish Farm, which facilitates Yiddish-immersion programs on an organic farm in Goshen, NY.

+His grandson Arun Schaechter Viswanath is the Yiddish translator of novels about Harry Potter and Pippi Longstocking.